jamescridland/podinfra.net/app-developers/rss-scrapers.md

 ## Ensure your RSS crawler is identifiable

+It is important to indicate to a server where its traffic is coming from.
+It helps podcast hosting companies understand who is consuming their RSS feeds, and can also help podcasters know where their podcast is being consumed.

 * If you run a central RSS crawler, please **ensure this is identified [with a user-agent](/app-developers/user-agents.html).**

 ## Consider...